 Guenther Kern is one of the best automotive technician for European vehicles’ repair.
-He was born in Germany and finished his master degree major in Automotive Design there.
+He finished his master degree major in Automotive Design in Germany.
 He worked for Volkswagen, BMW Dealership respectively for 22 years before he moved to Edmonton.
-He spent his another 25 years working for European vehicle Dealerships like Audi, Volkswagen, Mercedes-Benz and Independent European vehicle repair shops such as Eurasia Automotive etc. in Edmonton.
+He spent his another 25 years working for European vehicle Dealerships like Audi, Volkswagen, Mercedes-Benz and Independent European vehicle repair shops in Edmonton.

-The main goal here at Basco Automotive Services is to always be honest with our customers and treat our customers like our friends.
-We show our customers their damaged or worn parts so that they can see what needs to be repaired or replaced for themselves.
+At Basco Automotive Services, being honest and fair with our customers is always our principal.
+We let our customers know what and why their vehicle needs to be repaired.
 We offer worry free repair and are proud to be a top choice in the community for automotive service.
-For everything your vehicle needs, stop by Basco Automotive Services today!
+For everything your vehicle needs, from engine oil service to transmission repair, stop by Basco Automotive Services today!

 History of Our Shop

 In the 1960s, after working for a Volkswagen dealer parts department, Alfred Basier, set out to start his own Volkswagen parts store in a 330 sq.
 Ft building on Whyte Avenue.
 As business was booming, he soon had to expand to a larger location and with a partner, Aneshanco.
 Combining their last names of Basier ad Aneshanco, they came up with the name Basco.
 Their shop was busy servicing Volkswagens, rebuilding engines, and in 1967 they started building Meyer Manx Dune Buggies.